cps-sei/dmplc/docs/tutorial/README.txt

 example-13: A very simple example with one node moving diagonally from (0,0) to (9,9).
 Used for the tutorial.

+example-13b: Like example-13 but demonstrates the use of constants, PRINT(), external functions and internal functions.

 Subdirectories:
 --------------